texadactyl/emrcalc.py/README.md

 This is a Python 3 GUI to facilitate the following EMR calculations:
 - Conversion between Energy, Frequency, and Wavelength
-- Changing the units of any of those 3 characteristics
+- Change the units of any of those 3 characteristics

 The package itself can be resident in a pip3 repository, Anaconda3 repository, or stored in a directory via download from github.